wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 11 Moreover , they cast forth bombs , and Congreve rockets , weapons of destruction , which were not known , in the days of Jehoshaphat.

-12 Nevertheless , the soul of Jackson failed him not , neither was he dismayed , for he was entrenched round about ; and when he raised his hand , beheld every man's heart therein.
+12 Nevertheless , the soul of Jackson failed him not , neither was he dismayed , for he was entrenched round about ; and when he raised his hand , he held every man's heart therein.

-13 And Jackson spake , and said unto his captains of fifties , and his captains of hundreds , Fear not ; we defend our lives and our liberty , and in that thining the Lord will not forsake us :
+13 And Jackson spake , and said unto his captains of fifties , and his captains of hundreds , Fear not ; we defend our lives and our liberty , and in that thing the Lord will not forsake us :

 14 Therefore , let every man be upon his watch ; and let the destroying engines now utter forth their thunders In abundance :